18-year-old American woman arrested in Paris for hurling baby from window

 Despite being rushed to the Robert Debre hospital, the newborn succumbed to the brutal injuries and died at around 7:45 am local time.

 “The newborn was treated urgently but did not survive.
-The juvenile protection brigade was tasked with the investigation into the homicide of a 15-year-old minor," a statement from the prosecutor’s office, that was given to multiple media outlets, read.
+The juvenile protection brigade was tasked with the investigation into the homicide of a minor under the age of 15," a statement from the prosecutor’s office, that was given to multiple media outlets, read.

+Local media reports that residents of the area call authorities after hearing the screams of other passersby around 6:00 am.

 "The mother, an American national, is part of a group of young adults traveling in Europe.
 She was taken to hospital where she is to undergo an operation following her delivery.
 She is also taken into custody on-site.
 The possibility of denial of pregnancy is considered," the statement continued.